mmfausnaugh/tess_image_sub/README.md

 ```
 This assumes you have made a reference image.
 I do this in o1a these days, because the point is to run photometry every week on new transients.
 (Though I am behind on this.)
 I can talk about making a reference at some point.

 photometry is a little more complicated, either we are running en masse from an existing catalog, or running a hand-made list.
 There is another package to translate RA/Dec into TESS coordinates and make a `phot.data` file.
 A peak at how this works is in the phot_scripts.
 When doing things by hand, I use functions in `do_phot_em2.sh` and similar.
+I believe the photometry is I/O bound, and I'm hoping at some point to rewrite this to be faster (needs major changes to the original C code).

 Hopefully enough to get started.